tfpf/mersenne-twister/README.md

 ```
 ./solve_sudoku 12
 ```
-will print a sudoku puzzle of difficulty level 12 to standard output.
+will write a sudoku puzzle of difficulty level 12 to standard output.
 Copy it to a file, say, `sudoku.txt`.
 Alternatively, just redirect the output to `sudoku.txt`.
 ```